OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 - To configure your app, navigate to the `appPackage/manifest.template.json` file or from UI to select `DEVELOPMENT`-`Edit manifest file` and edit the manifest.
 - The toolkit will automatically update the app registration data accordingly during app side-loading and publish.

-read more on [customizing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/teamsfx-manifest-customization) and [previewing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/teamsfx-manifest-preview) manifest file.
+Read more on [customizing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/teamsfx-manifest-customization) and [previewing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/teamsfx-manifest-preview) manifest file.

 ### Preview your app on your local/remote dev environment